 For more salary information, guidelines, and a compensation approval recommendation form, click here.

 All new degree programs, including any Notification of Intent to Submit a Proposal (NISP), must first be submitted to the board for review and information before they are submitted to the Alabama Commission on Higher Education (ACHE).
 Following action by ACHE, they are submitted to the board for approval.
 Policies regarding new degree programs are available from the board liaison.

 Most new centers and/or programs (other than those discussed above which lead to a degree) in instruction, research, and public service also require board approval.
 Names of new programs or centers requiring board approval should not be used or publicized until the board has taken action.
 Policies regarding centers are available from the board liaison.

 A proposed new academic unit, including a department or division, must be approved by the board.
 Guidelines regarding new departments/divisions are available from the board liaison.

 All buildings or major portions thereof, other structures, such as laboratories and conference rooms, streets and geographic areas, as well as academic, research or service programs and centers must be named by the board, if they are to be named for an individual or individuals.

-A special committee, chaired by Dr. Shirley Salloway Kahn, has been formed to review all naming requests prior to submission for approval by the Provost, President and Board of Trustees.
+A special committee, chaired by Mr. Thomas Brannan, has been formed to review all naming requests prior to submission for approval by the Provost, President and Board of Trustees.
 Please allow additional time for board submissions of this nature to be reviewed by this committee.
 Building and program names that do not include an individual's name require presidential approval only.